 Matt Wilhelm is a BMX Flatland rider and motivational speaker.
 He is known for his fast spinning and aggressive riding style.
 He is a three-time X Games Medalist, World Championship Silver Medalist, two-time United States National Champion, and Guinness World Record Holder.

 Among other television appearances Matt advanced to the semi-finals on America’s Got Talent.
 He also won America’s Got Talent YouTube Competition, and won FOX TV’s 30 Seconds to Fame.

 Wilhelm is also a motivational speaker and performs at over 300 schools per year.
-He was featured in the award winning documentary Stop Bullying: Speak UP with President Obama on Cartoon Network.
+He was featured in the award winning documentary Stop Bullying: Speak UP with President Obama.

 Here are some of Matt’s accolades: